nginxinc/kubernetes-ingress/examples/ingress-resources/proxy-set-headers/README.md

 ### Example 3: No Annotation in Minion

-In this example, we add the annotation in master to add a custom header and value to a minion without the annotation
+In this example, we use the annotation in master to add a custom header and value to a minion without an annotation:

 Content of `cafe-master.yaml`: